jamaaldev/jamaalhassan/README.md

  ## This AmazonPrime_clone is For Practicing,
-   2, I used: HTML CSS Javascript Vannila Only for Now.
+   2, I used: HTML CSS Javascript Vannila and swiperJS package for the Slider

 <br/>
 <a href="https://github.com/jamaalhassan" rel="nofollow">